signavio/tech-blog/_posts/2017-01-08-introduce-markdown-poi.md

 to a Word document using Frameworks like [Apache POI] (https://poi.apache.org/document/), [JSoup] (https://jsoup.org/) and [Pegdown] (https://github.com/sirthias/pegdown).
 This blogpost will cover a simple example where a piece of markdown is transformed into a Word document.
-In this simple example we'll explain the basic structure of Markdown and docx-documents and how special pieces of like tables, lists, quotes and codeblocks can be transformed to a Word document.
+In this simple example I'll explain the basic structure of Markdown and docx-documents and how special pieces of like tables, lists, quotes and codeblocks can be transformed to a Word document.
 ## Why transform Markdown to a Word document?
-In an workflow management system like [Signavio Workflow] (http://www.signavio.com/products/workflow/) we face the frontier of digital and non-digital age quite often.
+In an workflow management system like [Signavio Workflow](http://www.signavio.com/products/workflow/) we face the frontier of digital and non-digital age quite often.
 As we try to do everything digital, Markdown is our best friend when it comes to formatting text online, espacially in a workflow management system.
-But usually in an office there are also working a lot of non-tech guys who love using Microsoft Office products like PowerPoint, Excel and Word.
+However in everyday life we are working with a lot of non-tech guys who love using Office products like the Office Suite provided by Microsoft or Google.
+Sometimes these two worlds clash.
+In the event of clashing there should be a solution suitable for both worlds, leading directly into a markdown to docx transformer.